Malaysia E-Commerce Market Size

 Who are the key players in Malaysia E-commerce Market?

 Shopee Pte.
-Ltd., Lazada Group, Lelong.my, Zalora Group, Astro GS Shop Sdn Bhd are the major companies operating in Malaysia E-commerce Market.
+Ltd., Lazada Group, Lelong.my, Zalora Group and Astro GS Shop Sdn Bhd are the major companies operating in the Malaysia E-commerce Market.